jamekock/debian_chromebook_XE303C12/Readme.rst

 - Open explorer, then enable option to show hidden files
 - Locate folder in (/root or /home/"user")/.config directory, delete lxpanel folder and reboot
-- Run this command and reboot:
+- Run this command and reboot

 ::